igvteam/igv-docs/igv-docs/docs/FileFormats/DataTracks.md

 ## CN

 A CN file (.cn) is a tab-delimited text file that contains copy number data.
-The CN file format is described on the [GenePattern web site](https://www.genepattern.org/file-formats-guide#CN).
+The CN file format is described on the [GenePattern website](https://www.genepattern.org/file-formats-guide#CN).

 **Zero-based index:** Physical positions are identified using a zero-based index.